 - At least a further 35% of the area as originally granted, on the fourth anniversary; and

 - At least a further 20% of the area as originally granted, on the seventh anniversary; and

-- At least a further 10% of the the area as originally granted, on the tenth anniversary.
+- At least a further 10% of the area as originally granted, on the tenth anniversary.

 - If two or more exploration licences are held, the licensee may, for the purposes of relinquishment, request that the area covered by the combined licences be considered as a single area.

-- If two or more exploration licenses are held, and share common boundaries, the licensee may, prior to relinquishment, request that the licences are amalgamated into a single licence.
+- If two or more exploration licences are held, and share common boundaries, the licensee may, prior to relinquishment, request that the licences are amalgamated into a single licence.

 - The relinquishment of an area cannot be waived, but may at the request of the licensee, be deferred.

 A licensee may request that two or more licences are amalgamated into single licence, with the earlier licence becoming the on-going.
 All others will be cancelled.